naceviciute/Stroke-Prediction/README.md

 The final model was deployed, and a user-friendly interface was built using Streamlit to allow healthcare professionals and users to input patient data and receive real-time predictions.

-This app can be accessed via the following link: [Stroke Prediction App] (https://stroke-b5jk6u8tb2cpljafikfwbd.streamlit.app/)
+This app can be accessed via the following link: https://stroke-b5jk6u8tb2cpljafikfwbd.streamlit.app/

 ## License